-I study Agile Research Studios, our model for research training at scale, in which students collaborate to learn and conduct research, developing their abilities to be more self-directed learners in a research community.
+I study Agile Research Studios, our model for research training at scale, where students practice being self-directed learners in a research community.
+As part of this work, we run the Design, Technology, Research (DTR) program at Northwestern.

-In my work, I explore how ecosystems of socio-technical tools might support the orchestraton of learning within these research communities.
-For example, I study how continual support systems can help individuals balance their own goals with supporting emerging needs of others in communities like DTR.
-I also study how we might embed expert models and practice into scaffolds that help novices to develop planning, helpseeking, and reflection skills with the support of their community.
+In my work, I explore how ecosystems of socio-technical tools might support the orchestraton of learning within such research communities.
+For example, I study how systems can help individuals learn how to plan, seek help, and reflect with the support of their community.
+I also study how continual support systems can help people better address both individual and community needs with existing community resources.

-I hope that these systems will enhance and extend the natural ways in which we reflect, learn, grow, and provide support for one another in our communities.
+I hope that these systems will enhance and extend the natural ways in which we practice, learn, grow, and support one another in our communities.

 Our community is pretty spectacular.